Stacktape

 • single-page-app:

-• html files are never cached (so that when you re-deploy your website, your users always get the latest content)
+• html files are never cached to ensure users always get the latest content after a deployment.

-• Sets up correct CDN redirects for single page app.
+• Sets up the necessary CDN redirects for a single-page app.

 resources: